KnowThePepper

 Flavor notes: bright and fruity.

-Kanthari Chili Nutrition Facts & Health Benefits
+Kanthari Chili Nutrition Facts & Serving Context

 Like most small hot chilis, kanthari delivers meaningful nutrition in tiny doses.
 A 10g serving (roughly 5–6 fresh pods) provides approximately 4 calories, with notable concentrations of vitamin C - small chilis often exceed bell peppers in vitamin C density per gram.
 Capsaicin, the compound responsible for the heat, has been studied for anti-inflammatory properties; the chemistry behind how capsaicin triggers pain receptors explains why the burn feels so immediate in high-frutescens varieties.